Enterprise Architecture Overview Training Course

 SysML by example with Cameo Systems Modeler

-- 50% hands-on work with Cameo Systems Modeler on a comprehensive case study throughout the training
+50% practical exercises with Cameo Systems Modeler based on a case study throughout the course.

 Introduction to Domain Driven Design

-14 HoursDomain-Driven Design (DDD) is a methodology for managing intricate behaviors in software development.
+14 HoursDomain Driven Design (DDD) is a strategic approach for managing complex behaviors during the software development process.

 Introduction to Enterprise Architect

-7 HoursThis introductory course on Enterprise Architect is tailored for individuals who intend to utilize Sparx Systems' UML modeling tool, Enterprise Architect, for their modeling tasks but are not yet familiar with its features, functionalities, and usage.
+7 HoursThis introductory training course on Enterprise Architect is tailored for individuals looking to utilize Sparx Systems’ UML modelling tool, Enterprise Architect, for their modelling tasks but who are new to its features, capabilities, and application.

 Enterprise Architecture in the UAF

-35 HoursUsing a combination of lectures, demos, and interactive labs, this course showcases the foundations for building and maintaining an Enterprise Architecture (EA) utilizing the Unified Architecture Framework (UAF) version 1.2.
+35 HoursThrough a blend of lectures, demonstrations, and interactive labs, this course illustrates the foundations for creating and sustaining an Enterprise Architecture (EA) using the Unified Architecture Framework (UAF) version 1.2.

 ITIL® 4 Strategic Leader Digital and IT Strategy (DITS)

-21 HoursThis course guides you through a comprehensive digital strategy journey.
-Its iterative, eight-step model progresses from “vision” to “actions,” focusing on building sustainable digital momentum.
-You will explore the four essential capabilities required to develop a holistic digital capability framework: digital leadership, managing innovation and emerging technologies, risk management, and structuring a digital enterprise.
+21 HoursThis course guides you through the journey of digital strategy.
+Utilizing an iterative eight-step model that progresses from 'vision' to 'actions,' it focuses on building sustainable digital momentum.
+You will explore the four core capabilities necessary for developing a comprehensive digital capability framework: digital leadership, managing innovation and emerging technologies, risk management, and structuring a digital enterprise.

-This course is designed for individuals in senior roles, such as CIOs, chief digital officers, and aspiring CxOs, as well as consultants and others involved in digital transformations, service delivery, and strategic initiatives.
+The course is designed for professionals in senior positions, including CIOs, chief digital officers, and other aspiring CxOs, as well as consultants and others engaged in digital transformations, service delivery, and strategic initiatives.

-- The internal and external factors to consider when crafting a digital strategy
+- Identify internal and external factors to consider when crafting a digital strategy

-- The differences between IT strategy and digital strategy, and how they can be integrated
+- Distinguish between IT strategy and digital strategy, and understand how to integrate them

-- How to create a digital strategy that maximizes value from digital initiatives
+- Develop a digital strategy that maximizes value from digital initiatives

-- Developing and nurturing digital capabilities for continuous business innovation and value co-creation
+- Build and nurture digital capabilities to foster continuous business innovation and value co-creation

 ITIL® Foundation V4

-14 HoursThis course is tailored for anyone who needs a comprehensive understanding of IT Service Management to enhance the value delivered to customers.
-It is suitable for all IT staff and management, as well as clients who collaborate closely with IT to meet business requirements.
-This course is also designed for students aiming to achieve the ITIL® 4 Foundation certification and who wish to prepare for the ITIL® 4 Foundation exam.
+14 HoursThis course is designed for anyone who needs an understanding of IT Service Management to help deliver better value to customers.
+It is appropriate for all IT staff and management, as well as customers who work closely with IT to support business requirements.
+This course is also designed for students who are seeking the ITIL® 4 Foundation certification and who want to prepare for ITIL® 4 Foundation exam.

-ITIL 4® Foundation empowers candidates to view IT Service Management through a comprehensive end-to-end operating model for the creation, delivery, and continuous improvement of tech-enabled products and services.
+ITIL 4® Foundation enables candidates to look at IT Service Management through an end-to-end operating model for the creation, delivery and continual improvement of tech-enabled products and services.

 ITIL 4® Foundation equips candidates with:

-- A holistic approach to facilitating the co-creation of value with customers and other stakeholders in the form of products and services
+- A holistic approach to the facilitation of co-creation of value with customers and other stakeholders in the form of products and services

 - The guiding principles of ITIL 4®